FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 I get it.

-But bro, this is a question on the assassination.
+But, bro, this is a question on the assassination.

-The FBI prosecuted the guy, by the way, just so you guys know the guy that attacked Nancy Pelosi's husband, FBI prosecuted that motherfucker.
+Just so you guys know, the guy that attacked Nancy Pelosi's husband, FBI prosecuted that motherfucker.

-Um, and we have members of the Capitol Police, for example, who are on some of our task forces.
+So we have a very close relationship with the Capitol Police, and we have members of the Capitol Police, for example, who are on some of our task forces.

-Obviously, if we have specific information about uh an effort to target a member of Congress, then we're getting with Capitol Police in a much more specific way.
+Obviously, if we have specific information about an effort to target a member of Congress, then we're getting with Capitol Police in a much more specific way.

-Uh but those are some of the things that we're doing.
+But those are some of the things that we're doing.

 Thank you.